jrpotter/notebook/notes/x86-64/instructions/conditions.md

 %%ANKI
 Basic
-Is the following considered a direct or indirect jump?
+Is the following considered a direct or indirect jump instruction?
 ```x86
 jmp *(%rax)
 ```